VVoruganti/VVoruganti.github.io/src/posts/post-2.md

 Now in order to set it up to work with my WSL I needed to set the following variable in my `.bashrc`.
-Just make sure to substitute in your own ip address. you can find it in the terminal by command prompt with `ipconfig`
+Just make sure to substitute in your own ip address. you can find it in the command prompt with `ipconfig`

-**NOTE** the ip address given if you run `ifconfig` in WSL is different than your actual IP address so make sure you use command prompt.
+**NOTE** the ip address given if you run `ifconfig` in WSL is different than your actual IP address, so make sure you use command *prompt*.

 ```bash
 export DISPLAY:{MY IP ADDRESS}:0.0